Jak and Daxter Collection

-Jak and Daxter Collection (known in the PAL region as The Jak and Daxter Trilogy) is a 2012 collection of the remastered ports of the first three games in the Jak and Daxter series.
-The remasters were developed by Mass Media Games, with grounds on the originals by Naughty Dog, and published by Sony Computer Entertainment.
+Jak and Daxter Collection (known in the PAL region as The Jak and Daxter Trilogy) is a 2012 video game compilation developed by Mass Media and published by Sony Computer Entertainment for the PlayStation 3.
+It is a collection of remastered ports of the first three games in Naughty Dog's Jak and Daxter series.
+A port to the PlayStation Vita was released in 2013.

 Development

-In July 2011, Naughty Dog's Co-president Evan Wells stated in an interview with Game Informer that they would "love" to return to the series, but said they were currently "focusing" on Uncharted 3.
+In July 2011, Naughty Dog's co-president Evan Wells stated in an interview with Game Informer that they would "love" to return to the series, but said they were currently "focusing" on Uncharted 3.
 Wells revealed in a later interview that they had explored the idea of a new game in the series "fairly extensively" before development began on The Last of Us.
 Neil Druckmann elaborated further in an interview for The Last of Us.
 He said they had planned on making a reboot of the series, and had spent a long time searching for ideas and concepts they would get excited by, but discover that "the ideas we were getting passionate about were getting away from what Jak and Daxter was."
 They later hinted, however, that a "dark, dirty and dangerous" collection was in the works.

 In October 2011, according to Digital Spy, an online business in South Africa known as BT Games had a Jak and Daxter Collection listed for release in January 2012.
 Justin Richmond apparently also confirmed that a Jak and Daxter Collection was set to be released in January 2012, according to Video Games 24/7.
 Sony then revealed that the Jak and Daxter Collection would be released on the PlayStation 3 in February 2012, and on the PlayStation Vita in June 2013.

-Remastered features

-The game supports a 720p resolution and has a fixed frame rate of 60 frames per second with the Vita version running considerably lower at 20 frames per second.
+The PS3 version supports a 720p resolution and usually has a fixed frame rate of 60 frames per second, with the Vita version running with an unlocked framerate of around 30.
 The stereoscopic 3D mode on PS3 runs at 30 frames per second.
 The game has additional features for the PlayStation Network which includes support for the trophy system.